 Ever wonder how cranberries grow—and where cranberry bogs can be found?
-This tart berry can be grown in your backyard, too.
-It’s one crop that shouldn’t bog down any gardener!
-Learn more about increasing cranberries, plus ten fun facts about this beautifully vivid superfruit.
+This tart berry is one crop that shouldn’t bog down any gardener!
+Read on to learn more about growing cranberries, plus ten fun facts about this beautiful super-fruit.

 How Are Cranberries Grown?

-Cranberries are grown in bogs because these are constructed to protect the fruit: A bog can be quickly flooded when freezing weather is predicted, thus sparing the submerged blossoms and berries from spring and fall frosts.
+Cranberries are grown in bogs because they find protection there: A bog can be quickly flooded when freezing weather is predicted, sparing the submerged blossoms and berries from frosts.

 People think cranberries grow underwater all season long, but that’s not true.
 The bog is dry most of the season.